SaharDordaei/Celestial_Projectile_Simulation/README.md

 # Celestial Projectile Motion Simulator

-A GlowScript VPython simulation to visualize **projectile motion** on different planetary bodies.
+A VPython simulation to visualize **projectile motion** on different planetary bodies.
 This project models how launch parameters and gravitational differences affect a projectile's range and trajectory, with interactive controls for physics variables.

 ---